 Heat waves are one of the biggest climate-related threats to human health, but rarely command the same attention as more visibly devastating disasters such as tropical storms or hurricanes.
 In the U.S., heat waves in major cities occur roughly six times per year, up from just two in the 1960s, and kill more people than hurricane- and flood-related deaths combined.
 In the past two decades, they have claimed tens of thousands of American lives.

 On August 4, 2020, the Atlantic Council’s Adrienne Arsht-Rockefeller Foundation Resilience Center, along with 30 global partners, announced the formation of the Extreme Heat Resilience Alliance (EHRA).
-Bringing together global cities’ leaders with experts in public health, finance, humanitarian assistance, disaster management, climate science and risk, insurance and public infrastructure, this Alliance rallies critical capabilities and networks to tackle the growing threat of extreme urban heat for vulnerable people worldwide.
+Bringing together global cities’ leaders with experts in public health, finance, humanitarian assistance, disaster management, climate science and risk, insurance and public infrastructure, this Alliance rallies critical capabilities and networks to tackle the growing threat of climate-induced extreme urban heat for vulnerable people worldwide.

 Today, September 30, 2020, EHRA members convened for the first time to define critical actions for the Alliance’s work to protect vulnerable people from extreme heat, supporting its vision of a world without heat-related deaths and loss of livelihoods.

 To jump start the work of the Alliance, the Adrienne Arsht-Rockefeller Foundation Resilience Center is committing USD$100,000 toward the activities of newly established working groups, with the intent of pursuing additional funding over the next year.
 EHRA members committed to working on four key action areas.
 Moving forward, Alliance members will be channeling their expertise through participation in one or more of four working groups: